Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Preliminaries

 \section{Preliminaries}

-This paper analyzes the wireless propagation when using arrays of different sizes.
+This paper analyzes the wireless propagation when using arrays of different sizes and transmitters/receivers at different distances.
 We begin by considering the free-space propagation scenario shown in Fig.~\ref{fig:sphere}, where an ideal isotropic transmit antenna sends a signal to a receive antenna located at distance $d$.
-Assume that the receive antenna is lossless, has an (effective) area $A$ perpendicular to the direction of propagation, and has a polarization matching that of the transmitted signal.
-Then, from Friis' formula \cite{friis1946note} the received power is
+Assume that the receive antenna is lossless, has an (effective) area $A$ perpendicular to the direction of propagation, and has a polarization perfectly matching that of the transmitted signal.
+Then, from Friis' formula \cite{friis1946note}, the received power is